 If a student living in a traditional hall (Caroline, Dorchester, Prince George, or Queen Anne) needs a medical accommodation for assistance with their air conditioning unit, they should submit their request through the Office of Accessibility.

-Caroline and Prince George Halls Air Conditioning Guidelines
+Caroline, Dorchester, Prince George and Queen Anne Halls Air Conditioning Guidelines